rafaellmario/RadioUFMGStreamSetup/Readme.md

 </p>

 ## **Liquidsoap**
-**Liquidsoap** is a general audio stream generator, but is mainly intended for Internet radios.
+**Liquidsoap** is a general audio stream generator but, it is mainly intended for Internet radio.

 <p align="justify">